vtex-apps/tax-protocol-example/docs/tax-protocol-graphql-api.md

       <td valign="top">
         Int
       </td>
-      <td>Minimum cart value.</td>
+      <td>Minimum cart total.</td>
     </tr>
     <tr>
       <td colspan="2" valign="top">
         <strong id="orderformconfiguration.apps">apps</strong>
       </td>
       <td valign="top">[<a href="#app">App</a>]</td>
-      <td>List of App objects, where each object has an app configuration information.
-See an example with the <code>apps</code> list in the <a href="https://developers.vtex.com/docs/guides/get-an-account-orderform-configuration" target="_blank">Get orderForm configuration</a> response body.</td>
+      <td>List of App objects, where each object has a piece of app configuration information.
+You can see an example with the <code>apps</code> list in the <a href="https://developers.vtex.com/docs/guides/get-an-account-orderform-configuration" target="_blank">Get orderForm configuration</a> response body.</td>
     </tr>
     <tr>
       <td colspan="2" valign="top">